-Researchers link stress and pancreatic cancer in new paperFebruary 15th, 2013 in Cancer
+Researchers link stress and pancreatic cancer in new paperFebruary 15, 2013 in Medicine & Health / Cancer

 Pancreatic cancer is a deadly disease with increased incidences in the recent years.
 According to NDSU researchers, epidemiological data show chronic stress in a negative social and psychological state such as depression might serve as a risk factor for cancer development and progression.
 However, the underlying biological mechanisms are not well understood.